ehasan101/projects/README.md

 # All Projects
 <p> Alhamdulillah.
-Here are some projects where I tried to gather all of them in one place. </p>
+Here are some projects where I tried to collect all of them in one place. </p>

 ---
 ### ❒ API Testing